MadhuAsundi7/GSOA/docs/BENCHMARKS.md

 * **Compositions (F21–F29)** — three components with σ = (10, 20, 30) and
   λ = (1, 10, 1), Gaussian weights, and a probe-based normalisation constant.

-### Two caveats

-**Repeated kernels.** The 29 functions use eleven distinct kernels.
-Rastrigin appears at F5, F10 and F17; Ackley at F6, F11 and F18.
-The functions are therefore not 29 independent landscapes.

-**Unbounded functions.** F9, F12 and F20 contain Schwefel components that are unbounded below in the rotated space, so the objective can fall below the nominal bias.
-Values for these functions are offset objective values, not errors relative to a known optimum.
-Result files store raw objective values including the bias.

 ---